jesserobbins/ji-renamer/README.md

 ```

 ### Logging & Rollback
 Each invocation produces a newline-delimited JSON (`.jsonl`) log so you can audit or undo a run.
-By default the log is written next to the root folder you process (for example `ai-renamer-log-2025-01-01T12-00-00Z.jsonl`), and every entry captures the original path, the proposed or final destination, chosen subject, the concise subject brief, any notes returned by the model, the document description, the date that was appended, and the list of candidate dates the model evaluated.
+By default the log is written next to the root folder you process (for example `ji-renamer-log-2025-01-01T12-00-00Z.jsonl`), and every entry captures the original path, the proposed or final destination, chosen subject, the concise subject brief, any notes returned by the model, the document description, the date that was appended, and the list of candidate dates the model evaluated.
+During the run the CLI also renders ASCII status cards that summarise the chosen segments, subject confidence, date source, and whether the file is being moved, so you can follow the decision trail in real time.

 Pass `--log-file=/custom/path.jsonl` to override the destination or to aggregate multiple runs into the same log.
 Because the format is machine-readable you can build rollback scripts that replay entries in reverse to restore original filenames.